mcosovic/JuliaGrid.jl/docs/src/powerSystem/buildModel.md

 ---

 ## Modifying Other Parameters
-Changing other parameters of the power system can be done by changing variables by accessing their values in fields `bus`, `branch` and `generator` of the main type `powerSystem`.
+Changing other parameters of the power system can be done by changing variables by accessing their values in fields `bus`, `branch` and `generator` of the composite type `powerSystem`.